Richard Graham (politician): First parliament (2010–15)

 In the run up to the 2010 general election, Graham was criticised by the incumbent Gloucester Labour MP Parmjit Dhanda and Stroud MP David Drew for using members and supporters of the foxhound pack Heythrop Hunt to campaign and leaflet on his behalf.
+Graham was elected with 39.9% of the vote and a majority of 2,420.

-Following his election to the House of Commons in 2010, Graham was a member of the Select Committee for Work and Pensions May–November 2010, and since July 2015.
-He served as Parliamentary Private Secretary to Rt Hon Lord Howell from November 2010 to September 2012.
-He was also Parliamentary Private Secretary to Rt Hon Hugo Swire, Minister of State in the Foreign and Commonwealth Office until 2014.
+Following his election, Graham was a member of the Select Committee for Work and Pensions from May to November 2010, and since July 2015.
 In November 2012, Graham was appointed Prime Ministerial Trade Envoy to Indonesia.
-In January 2016 he was also appointed the Prime Ministerial Trade Envoy to Malaysia, the Philippines, and the ASEAN Economic Community.
-He is the longest serving PMs trade envoy in the Commons.

 In June 2010, his first debate in Parliament regarding apprenticeships and their importance to Gloucester was cancelled after both he and the apprenticeship minister arrived late.
-Graham later blamed a 'Printer Error'.
+Graham later blamed a 'printer error'.
 Graham also apologised to the Serjeant at Arms in 2010 after he shared a photo taken of him in the House of Commons Chamber when it was not sitting with the Gloucester Citizen which also accompanied an article in that newspaper on his maiden speech.
 Photography is only permitted by the Speaker in exceptional circumstances.

 In January 2013, Graham attracted criticism after suggesting to Gloucester Citizen that young women who wear high heels and short skirts put themselves at greater risk of rape.
 He said, "If you are blind drunk and wearing those clothes how able are you to get away?"
 Graham denied he was "victim blaming", saying that his comments were about "risk management".

-Graham has made apprenticeships a particular cause and has employed his own office apprentice every year since 2011.
-Graham has organised 14 jobs fairs in Gloucestershire since 2010.